-How to Get Rid of Dark Spots on Deep Skin Tones
+How to Treat and Prevent Dark Spots on Deep Skin Tones

 What Causes Dark Spots or Hyperpigmentation?

 “The most prevalent cause of hyperpigmentation is unprotected sun exposure, subsequent sun damage and aging of the skin,” says Dr. Schmid.
 “All skin types remain vulnerable to UV radiation, be there cloudy skies or rain.
 Sun damage and pigmentation management demands preventative skin care.”
 Keep in mind that UV exposure can darken pre-existing spots, which is even more incentive to be diligent with sunscreen use.

 When Can Dark Spots Appear?